nikcorg/Pong/README.md

 ## How it works

-The game itself runs server side, two handsets function as controllers and a browser as the projection.
-The state of the game is pushed to the projection on every tick.
+The game itself runs server side, two handsets function as controllers and a browser (or several) as the projection.
+The state of the game is pushed to the projection(s) on every tick.
 The controllers notify the server whenever speed changes.
 Messaging is done over a WebSocket connection.

 ## Notes

 The code isn't very beautiful, lacks comments, and supporting several versions of the WebSocket required adding a hackish tier to the connection handling.
 But it worked well enough and got the job done.
+Bugs will be present.

 There is no running instance of this game, and likely never will be.
 This was a one-off concept demo which was tons of fun, but will not be maintained or further developed/cleaned up.
 (Unless you fork it ;-)